 Sword Fight: During the Black Trigger Retrieval Arc.
 Jin alone vs. Kei Tachikawa, Sōya Kazama, Shirō Kikuchihara and Ryō Utagawa, and also Tōru Narasaka and Shōhei Kodera (but they used rifles instead).

 Took a Level in Badass: Osamu becoming a B-Class agent could count.
 Subverted in that he doesn't really become more competent from the promotion itself, but he does at least get access to more powerful Triggers.
+He also takes some real Badass-Levels with training in Tamakoma and combat experience.

-Wise Beyond Their Years: Mikumo is incredibly mature for his age, deciding to keep his working for Border a secret despite the fact that it would likely scare off the school bullies, and working hard to get good grades.
+Wise Beyond Their Years: Mikumo is incredibly mature for his age, deciding to keep his working for Border a secret despite the fact that it would likely scare off the school bullies and working hard to get good grades.